-KIF1A Associated Neurological Disorder (KAND) is a rare neurodegenerative disorder with a progressive course.
-KAND is caused by mutations in the KIF1A gene.
+KIF1A Associated Neurological Disorder (KAND) is a severe and rare neurodegenerative disorder with a progressive course.
+KAND is caused by gain of function mutations in the KIF1A gene.
 The condition can affect both the brain and body, such as the eyes, muscles and nerves.
-There is a wide range of symptoms and severity that appear at birth or in early childhood.
+There is a wide range of symptoms that appear at birth or in early childhood.

 Mutations in KIF1A can cause: cognitive impairment; cerebellar atrophy; ataxia; spastic paraplegia; optic nerve atrophy; cortical vision impairment; peripheral neuropathy and epilepsy.

 Though they can be inherited, KIF1A gene mutations often occur spontaneously and are non-inherited genetic changes (sporadic de novo mutations), making the disorder difficult to diagnose without extensive genetic testing.